 The Four Seasons Costa Rica at Peninsula Papagayo is simply an oasis of luxury; great service, beautiful food and amazing views.
 We couldn’t have wished for a better introduction to the captivating country of Costa Rica.

-Thank you to The Four Seasons Costa Rica at Peninsula Papagayo, whose website you can visit here, for partially sponsoring our stay, however our opinions are always honest and our own.
+Thank you to The Four Seasons Costa Rica at Peninsula Papagayo, whose website you can visit here, for hosting our stay, however our opinions are always honest and our own.

 Explore the rest of our itinerary in Costa Rica here.